 Grilling chicken on a REC TEC pellet grill is simple and delicious.
 Follow these steps to grill chicken to perfection:

-- Before setting the whole chicken on your grill, take it out from the fridge for at least 45 minutes before you set it up on the grill.
-This makes sure that your chicken has reached a comfortable temperature where it can easily be smoked and is ensured to keep the moisture in the meat intact.
+- Before setting the whole chicken on your grill, take it out of the fridge for at least 45 minutes before you set it up on the grill.
+This ensures that your chicken has reached a comfortable temperature where it can easily be smoked, and the moisture in the meat remains intact.

-- You also need to ensure the rub you use on the chicken has been applied a couple of hours before placing it on the grill.
+- You must also ensure the rub you use on the chicken has been applied a couple of hours before placing it on the grill.

 - Preheat the grill to the desired temperature (350°F) for even cooking, and then place the chicken on your grill.
 Although you can cook without preheating, the result won’t be as delicious.